 Objective: Reduce the number of hospital admissions for falls amongst over 65 year olds

-The risk of falls and frailty is more likely, and more acute during the winter months.
+The risk of falls and frailty is more likely and more acute during the winter months.
 Around 30% of over 65s in Barnsley living at home fall each year.
 This rises to 50% for those aged 80 or over who are living at home or in care homes.
-Of these falls, 20% of people will require medical attention and 5% of those who fall each year will suffer from fractures and hospitalisation.

 The COVID-19 pandemic has led to many older people being less physically active and mentally stimulated, the impact of which is an increase in physical deconditioning and mental decline.
-As a result of this Public Health England has predicted a 3.9% increase in the number of people having at least one fall and a total increase in falls of 6.3% for men and 4.4% for females if interventions are not put in place to mitigate the risks.
-Achieving the objective will be a challenge, however the key actions below are how we will aim to do so.
+As a result, Public Health England has predicted a 3.9% increase in the number of people having at least one fall and a total increase in falls of 6.3% for men and 4.4% for females if interventions are not put in place to mitigate the risks.
+Achieving the objective will be challenging; however, the key actions below are how we will aim to do so.